 Freeman, Albies HR again, Braves hang on for 2-0 NLCS lead

+“That’s more home runs than I’ve caught my entire life, let alone one season,” Melancon said.
+“Hopefully tomorrow night is three in a row.”

+Atlanta led 7-0 in the seventh but the lead had dwindled to 8-6 when Melancon replaced Josh Tomlin with two outs in the bottom of the ninth after Corey Seager’s RBI double and Max Muncy’s two-run homer.

+Albies extended the game with a fielding error on Will Smith’s grounder to second, and reigning NL MVP Cody Bellinger hit an RBI triple.
+Melancon retired AJ Pollock on a grounder to third, ending the 4-hour, 12-minute game.

+“I didn’t feel good with a big lead because these guys are too powerful, and that’s a good ballgame to win.
+They all are now,” Braves manager Brian Snitker said.
+“We kind of shot ourselves in the foot there at the end.
+Melancon did a great job coming in.”

+Rookie right-hander Ian Anderson extended his postseason scoreless streak in an abbreviated start as the Braves moved within two wins of their first World Series appearance since 1999.
+All previous 14 teams to win the first two games of a best-of-seven NLCS went on to take the pennant.

+“They’re not going to give up.
+We have to treat tomorrow like the first game of the series and come out strong,” Melancon said.
+“There’s no reason for either club to take their foot off the gas. ...
+Nobody has won anything yet.”

-Freeman put the Braves ahead to stay with a two-run homer in the fourth off rookie Tony Gonsolin, who filled in after three-time NL Cy Young Award winner Clayton Kershaw was scratched because of back spasms.
+Freeman put the NL East champion Braves ahead to stay with a two-run homer in the fourth off rookie Tony Gonsolin, who filled in after three-time Cy Young Award winner Clayton Kershaw was scratched because of back spasms.
 Freeman added an RBI single as part of a four-run outburst an inning later.

-Albies homered in the ninth for the second night in a row, and for the second time in a row the ball was caught in the bullpen by closer Mark Melancon.
-That solo shot proved huge for the Braves, who led 7-0 but near squandered the lead as the Dodgers scored four runs in the bottom of the ninth.

-Melacon came on with two outs after Corey Seager's RBI double and Max Muncy's two-run homer.
-Albies made a fielding error on Will Smith's grounder to second, and reigning NL MVP Cody Bellinger hit an RBI triple.
-AJ Pollock then hit a game-ending groundout to end a 4-hour, 12-minute game.

-Atlanta became just the fourth team in major league history to begin a postseason 7-0.
-The Braves have outscored opponents 37-12.

-Game 3 is Wednesday night, with 24-year-old playoff veteran Julio Urías pitching for the Dodgers against Kyle Wright, another rookie right-hander for the Braves.
-There have been 14 teams take a 2-0 lead in the best-of-seven NLCS, and all have gone on to win the pennant.

-Freddie Freeman and Ozzie Albies homered again, rookie Ian Anderson extended his postseason scoreless streak in an abbreviated start and the Atlanta Braves held on for an 8-7 win over the Los Angeles Dodgers on Tuesday night for a 2-0 lead in the best-of-seven National League Championship Series.

-Freeman put the Braves ahead to stay with a two-run homer in the fourth off rookie Tony Gonsolin, who filled in after three-time NL Cy Young Award winner Clayton Kershaw was scratched because of back spasms.
-Freeman added an RBI single as part of a four-run outburst an inning later.

-Albies homered in the ninth for the second night in a row, both into the Atlanta bullpen where closer Mark Melancon again caught the ball.
-And that solo shot proved huge since the Dodgers scored four runs in the bottom of the ninth.

-Melacon came on with two outs after Corey Seager’s RBI double and Max Muncy’s two-run homer.
-Second baseman Albies then had a fielding error on Will Smith’s grounder before reigning NL MVP Cody Bellinger hit an RBI triple.
-AJ Pollock then grounded out to end the game.
+“This team’s got a lot of fight.
+We’ve done it all year,” Seager said.
+“We were one swing, one anything away from tying that ballgame and going into extras.
+This is a long series.
+We’re looking up to the challenge.”

-Freeman was hit on an elbow by Alex Wood in the eighth and was shaken up but stayed in the game.
+Freeman was hit on his right elbow by Alex Wood's pitch in the eighth and was shaken up but stayed in the game.

+“Stung him pretty good and he lost feeling,” Snitker said.
+“But I think after he got through that inning and came back in, he got all of his strength back.
+He should be OK.”

-Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
-The 22-year-old right-hander didn’t come out for the fifth after Braves batted around in the top of the frame, building a 6-0 lead while tying a LCS record with four walks in the inning.
+The 22-year-old Anderson allowed one hit and struck out five, but walked five while throwing 85 pitches in four innings.
+He didn’t come out for the fifth after the Braves batted around in the top half and built a 6-0 lead while tying an LCS record with four walks in the inning.

+“We had a good game plan, and in the playoffs you just have to keep guys from scoring and we were able to do that,” Anderson said.
+“As long as we keep winning ballgames here."

-The Dodgers, who had the best record in the pandemic-shortened season, trailed 7-0 until Seager’s three-run homer to greet A.J.
+Los Angeles, which had the majors' best record in the pandemic-shortened season, trailed by seven until Seager’s three-run homer to greet A.J.
 Minter in the seventh.

+“Us showing some life offensively was very good to see,” Dodgers manager Dave Roberts said.

 Tyler Matzek, the second of seven Atlanta pitchers, worked two scoreless innings for the win.

-When Kershaw was scratched in favor of a likely start later in the series, it set up the second matchup of rookie starting pitchers in a LCS.
+When Kershaw was scratched in favor of a likely start later in the series, it set up the second matchup of rookie starting pitchers in an LCS game.

 Gonsolin’s postseason debut came 17 days after his prior game.
 The right-hander struck out seven and allowed only three hits, but gave up five runs and walked three in 4 1/3 innings.